 To put this in perspective, an AQI of 0 to 50 is generally considered to be “good”, while 101 to 200 is considered “moderate”, and 201 to 300 “poor”.
 Delhi’s air during winter, however, fluctuates between 301 to 400 (very poor) to highs of 500 and beyond! (severe).

-Given this context, It is easy to appreciate the vital role the right air pollution mask can play in keeping your lungs healthy and disease free.
+Given the above context, It is easy to appreciate the vital role the right air pollution mask can play in keeping your lungs healthy and disease-free.
 Here are 5 things you need to keep in mind the next time you buy an air pollution mask.

 Know Your Pollutants

-Vehicular emissions, crop burning, dependence on fossil fuels and industrial emissions, are some of the leading causes of India’s poor air quality.
-Your ideal pollution mask should, therefore, be able to filter out pollutants like suspended particulate matter (PM 10 & PM 2.5), and harmful compounds like SO2 (Sulphur Dioxide), O3 (Ozone) and NO2 (Nitrogen Dioxide).
+Vehicular traffic emissions, crop burning, dependence on fossil fuels and industrial emissions, are some of the leading causes of India’s poor air quality.
+Your ideal anti-pollution mask should, therefore, be able to filter out pollutants like suspended particulate matter (PM 10 & PM 2.5), and harmful compounds like SO2 (Sulphur Dioxide), Carbon Dioxide (Co2), O3 (Ozone) and NO2 (Nitrogen Dioxide).

 Know Your Mask Type

-Your quest for the right air pollution mask can be a confusing affair given you have to choose between simple surgical-style ones or filter based respirators to large gas-masks.
-You can start your journey by evaluating the levels of pollution in your area and accordingly opt for N-99, N-95 or N-100 masks.
-N-95 masks, as their name suggests will protect you from 95% of all pollutants and particulate matter, while N-99 masks will offer you a higher level of protection and protect you from 99% of all common pollutants.
+Your quest for the right anti-air pollution mask can be a confusing affair given you have to choose between simple surgical-style ones or filter based respirators to large gas-masks.
+You can begin by evaluating the levels of pollution in your area and accordingly opt for N-99, N-95 or N-100 masks.
+N-95 masks, as their name suggests will protect you from 95% of all pollutants and fine particulate matter, while N-99 masks will offer you a higher level of protection and protect you from 99% of all common pollutants.